titilambert/marathon/docs/docs/plugin.md

 </dependency>
 ```

-Please make sure, that you always use the same version of the plugin interface as the Marathon version in production.
+Please make sure, that you always use the same version of the plugin interface as the version of Marathon in production.

 ## Extension Functionality

-To create an extension, you have to implement an extension interface from the plugin interface method, that can be loaded by the ServiceLoader.
+To create an extension, you have to implement an extension interface from the plugin interface method and put it in a location available to Marathon, so that it can be loaded by the ServiceLoader.

 ### Service Loader